Eppenberg Tunnel

 A particularly constraining bottleneck in the Swiss rail infrastructure is in the section between Aarau and Olten, which has only two tracks at Eppenberg-Wöschnau, Schönenwerd and Gretzenbach.
 The route has to be shared by international and national passenger trains as well as freight.
-Hence quadrupling the complete line between Aarau and Olten has high priority among infrastructure projects.
+Hence quadrupling the complete line between Aarau and Olten had high priority among infrastructure projects.

 The main purpose of the tunnel is to increase capacity.
-The two additional tracks in parallel with the existing double track line will effectively create a four track line.
+The two additional tracks in parallel with the existing double track line effectively create a four track line.

-The Council of States adopted the law authoring the 'ZEB' programme in the spring session of 2009, authorising the budget for the Eppenberg tunnel.
-Due to the large financial requirements for the new NRLA rail link through the Alps, construction of the Eppenberg tunnel only began in 2015.
+The Federal Assembly adopted the law authoring the 'ZEB' programme in the spring session of 2009, authorising the budget for the Eppenberg tunnel.
+Due to the large financial requirements for the New Railway Link through the Alps project, construction of the Eppenberg tunnel only began in 2015.

 Planning

 The project is planned and managed by Swiss Federal Railways (SBB) Infrastructure in Olten.
 The Eppenberg tunnel is the core of the approximately 3.5 km long new line, which will pass south of the center of Schönenwerd and will have a straighter alignment than the existing line, which has a tight curve in Schönenwerd.
 Nominal line speed in the tunnel is 160 km/h.
 Revenue services through the tunnel will begin with the new timetable on December 13, 2020.

 The western tunnel portal is located in the area of the municipality of Gretzenbach.
-Where the future tunnel passes under the road, it was be built by the cut and cover method.
+Where the future tunnel passes under the road, it was to be built by the cut and cover method.

 The tunnel will be 3114m long, this length is divided into the 125m cut and cover section at the Gretzenbach portal, the 2616m tunnel section (around 600 meters with the hydroshield method) and the 373m cut and cover section at Wöschnau portal.

 The eastern tunnel portal will be built to the west of the Wöschnau district.
 In the vicinity of the future underpass under Route 5, a deep hole was dug in which the tunnel boring machine that excavated the main part of the tunnel was assembled.

 As part of the same plan, two overpasses will be built in the approach to Olten station, which will largely eliminate at-grade crossings at the Olten junction.